 Setting Up As A Sole Trader Or Partnership

-If you want to keep your startup small and simple, you might opt for a sole trader or partnership structure.
+If you want to keep your startup small and straightforward, opting for a sole trader or partnership structure could be ideal.
+Many founders appreciate the simplicity and lower overheads of these setups, which also allow you to remain agile.

-These types of structures may be your first preference because they’re cheaper and easier to run than a larger company.
-Tax obligations are not as complex and, technically, you’re your own boss!
+This option may be your first preference because it’s generally cheaper and easier to manage than establishing a larger company.
+Your tax obligations tend to be less complex and, essentially, you’re your own boss-though this freedom comes with some trade-offs.

 Setting Up As A Pty Ltd Company